LayneH/LayneH.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Information and Communication Engineering, The University of Tokyo, 2025
+* Ph.D. in Information and Communication Engineering, The University of Tokyo, 2025
 * M.S. in Intelligence Science, Peking University, 2021
 * B.S. in Computer Science, Beijing University of Posts and Telecommunications, 2018